GuillaumeBriffoteaux/pySBO/docs/source/starting.rst

 For the moment, only mono-objective real unconstrained optimization problems are considered.

-pySAO has only been tested on Ubuntu20.04 both on desktop and distributed machines.
+pySAEA has only been tested on Ubuntu20.04 both on desktop and distributed machines.

-pySAO is organized following the one-class-per-file Java convention.
+pySAEA is organized following the one-class-per-file Java convention.
 Consequently, each module is nammed after the class it contains.

 Support